Spring tends to play hide-and-seek in Minnesota.

 (“Spring” in my yard: A late April snowfall a few years ago.)

 Signs of spring in Minnesota: wildflowers and pottery

 Because spring weather is such an undependable indicator of seasonal change in Minnesota, I have other indicators – like the appearance of spring wildflowers and the Saint Croix Valley Pottery Tour.

 Actually, if it really is spring, there will be plenty of spring wildflowers in evidence right at the pottery tour, simplifying my search for signs of spring.
 On the other hand, if the weekend of the tour is miserably cold and the wildflowers are few and far between, then it isn’t really spring.
 Calendars do lie sometimes.

-While there are still a few days where the weather is less than spring-like, the pottery tour was a couple weeks ago and it was a clear indication that spring really is here – the weather was warm and sunny and the woodlands of the Saint Croix River Valley were filled with flowers.
+While there are still a few days when the weather is less than spring-like, the Saint Croix Valley Pottery Tour was a couple weeks ago and it was a clear indication that spring really is here – the weather was warm and sunny and the woodlands of the Saint Croix River Valley were filled with flowers.

 The Saint Croix Valley Pottery Tour consists of three days of pottery sales at the studios of seven local artists, all of whom live and work in lovely rural settings in or near the Saint Croix River Valley.